-- (c) the same suspect and another eye-witness may be conducted in respect of the same offence. - (4) An identification procedure need not be conducted- - (a) where it is not practicable to hold one; or - (b) where- - (i) it is not disputed that the suspect is already wellknown to the eye-witness; - (ii) the eye-witness merely describes a piece of clothing or provides an insufficient description of the person he claims to have seen; or - (iii) the identification procedure would otherwise serve no useful purpose in proving or disproving the suspect was involved in committing the offence. - (5) An investigating officer may also conduct an identification procedure where- - (a) a suspect is known and available and the suspect admits to being the
+(c) the same suspect and another eye-witness may be conducted in respect of the same offence.

+(4) An identification procedure need not be conducted-

+- (a) where it is not practicable to hold one; or - (b) where- - (i) it is not disputed that the suspect is already wellknown to the eye-witness; - (ii) the eye-witness merely describes a piece of clothing or provides an i n s u f f i c i e n t description of the person he claims to have seen; or - (iii) the identification procedure would otherwise serve no useful purpose proving in or disproving the suspect was involved in committing the offence.

+(5) An investigating officer may also conduct an identification procedure where-

-- person the eye-witness claims to have seen or is able to identify; - (b) a suspect is in police custody and an eyewitness, with no previous knowledge of the suspect, saw the suspect commit the crime or saw him in circumstances relevant to the likelihood of his having done so; - (c) the suspect and the witness are not well known to each other and neither party disputes this; or - (d) the witness claims to know the suspect but the suspect denies this. - (6) Where an eye-witness had previously made an identification by photographs or a computerised or artist's composite or similar likeness, he shall not be reminded of such photograph or composite likeness or any description of the suspect, once a suspect is available for identification by any other means. - (7) Where an identification procedure is required, in the interest of fairness to a suspect or an eye-witness, it should be conducted as soon as is reasonably practicable.
+(a) a suspect is known and available and the suspect admits to being the person the eye-witness claims to have seen or is able to identify;

+- (b) a suspect is in police custody and an eyewitness, with no previous knowledge of the suspect, saw the suspect commit the crime or saw him in circumstances relevant to the likelihood of his having done so; or - (c) the suspect and the eye-witness are well known to each other and neither party disputes this.

-Identification Officer
+(6) Where an eye-witness had previously made an identification by photographs or a computerised or artist's composite or similar likeness, he shall not be reminded of such photograph or composite likeness or any description of the suspect, once a suspect is available for identification by any other means.

+(7) Where an identification procedure is required, in the interest of fairness to a suspect or an eye-witness, it should be conducted as soon as is reasonably practicable.

-12D.
-An identification officer-
+Identification Officer 12D.
+An identification officer- (a) shall-

-(a) shall-

-(i) be responsible for making arrangements for an
+(i) be responsible for making arrangements for an identification procedure; and